anniejanuary/WebCrawler-w-BeautifoulSoup/README.md

 # APP_WebCrawler

 ---
 Hi, thanks for taking the time to check out my web crawler.
-I'm very much looking forward to getting any and all impressions from you.
+I'm very much looking forward to hearing any impressions of it you might have.
 Here's my contact info: Magda Zaras, magdalena.zaras@gmail.com

 Best regards,